visserle/AnkiOps/README.md

 ## Features

 - Simple CLI interface: after initialization, only two commands are needed for daily use
-- Fully round-trip, bi-directional sync that handles note creations, deletions, movements across decks, and conflicts
+- Fully round-trip, bi-directional sync that handles note creation, deletion, movements across decks, and conflicts
 - Markdown rendering with nearly all features (including syntax-highlighted code blocks, supported on desktop and mobile)
-- Support for Basic (Q&A), Cloze, Single & Multiple Choice note types
+- Support for all standard note types plus Single & Multiple Choice cards
 - Embed images via VS Code where they are directly copied into your Anki media folder (automatically set up)
 - Built-in Git integration with autocommit for tracking all changes
 - High-performance processing: handles thousands of cards across hundreds of decks in seconds